Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Long-term conditions that are unlikely to improve over time

 Where an application has been submitted for a student with a long-term condition and the condition deteriorates after the application decision, a further application may be submitted that provides updated information regarding the student’s condition.
-It must include a medical report that contains all the relevant and current adjustments recommended by the relevant practitioner.

 Short-term conditions or temporary injuries